 11. Set Frequency Capping

-One of the major failures of any remarketing campaign is if people start getting annoyed by your ads.
+One of the major challenges of any remarketing campaign is if people start getting annoyed by your ads.
 If you show the same ad to a user for too many times, they might form a negative brand image of your business.
+They'll shut you out just to spite you.

 12. Pay Special Attention to Cart Abandonments